Chapter 4: NumPy#

 4.2.1 Reshaping Arrays#

 The dimensions of arrays can be modified using the np.reshape() method.
-This method maintains the number of elements and order of elements in the array but repacks them into a different number of row and columns.
-Because the number of elements is maintained, the new size array needs to contain the same number of elements as the original.
+This method maintains the number of elements and order of elements in the array but repacks them into a different number of rows and columns.
+Because the number of elements is maintained, the new array size needs to be able to contain the same number of elements as the original.

 np.reshape(array, dimensions)